bahelms/blogger/README.md

 Currently working on
 ----
-* Blog Articles
+* Blog Articles - Show posts on user profile page
-* Bio text wrap -- tests failing

 Things to Add
 ----